-Revolut doesn’t offer overdrafts but does provide other services such as automatic donations, rounding up transactions, and trading cryptocurrencies.
+Revolut doesn’t offer overdrafts but does provide other services such as automatic donations, and rounding up transactions.
 Monzo also lets you round up your transactions to put aside in a coin jar, but it doesn’t automatically donate this money.
-As we’ve already touched on, Monzo also doesn’t have a native way to trade cryptocurrency, but you can do so via its Coinbase integration.
+As we’ve already touched on, Monzo doesn’t have a native way to trade cryptocurrency, but you can do so via its Coinbase integration.

 Revolut vs Monzo: Topping Up Your Account